mraj602/Introd-DS-Projects/README.md

-# Introd-DS-Projects
+# Introd-Data-Science-Tasks
 Set of small projects I did while learning Data Science!

 # Background Information
 This is the repository I created while I was learning Data Science.
 This repository contains the small projects I took while learning Data Science.
-I have started the first project with just knowledge of Python, Pandas and Matplotlib library.
-As I progressed, I have updated the repository with more projects.
+I have started the first small project with just knowledge of Python, Pandas and Matplotlib library.
+As I progressed, I have updated the repository with more such small projects.

 As I have created these projects while I was in learning phase, these projects answer the basic data analysis questions.
 This project might contain some errors or warnings which was unable to resolve during the learning phase so please feel free to make any changes.